PREVIOUS: Making a Budget Explained: 4 Psychology Ti ...

 Final Thoughts

-One of the biggest reasons that the Motley Fool should not be confused with a pump and dump scheme is their decades of experience and happy, loyal customers.
+One of the biggest reasons that the Motley Fool should not be confused with a pump and dump scheme is their decades of experience with happy, loyal customers.

 They practice what they preach when they say they want investors to hold onto stocks they recommend for the long-haul – not a few weeks to get rich quick.